manassaloi/manassaloi.github.io/_posts/2020-12-01-product-critique.markdown

 - What is A, B, C but not D of this product?
 A, B and C are things they say they do and D is something they say they don't?
 This is a framework I learned from Shaan Puri.

 **Onboarding**
-- What is the north star of this product?
 - Have they made the onboarding frictionless or are there too many steps?
 - Can you skip the onboarding process?
 - Is sign up mandatory?